ClearingHouse/ClearingHouse/README.md

 * One destination address
 * A quantity of bitcoins sent from the source to the destination, if it exists.
 * A fee, in bitcoins, paid to the bitcoin miners who include the transaction in a block.
-* Up to 80 bytes of ‘data’, imbedded in the Bitcoin transaction’s one alloted `OP_RETURN` output or across multiple multi‐signature outputs (or a mix of the two).
+* Up to 80 bytes of ‘data’, imbedded in specially constructed transaction outputs.

 Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: a single destination output, zero or more data outputs, and